Testing center limitations during the COVID-19 pandemic

 - A photograph of you will be taken by the testing center.
 Please contact ODA if you want to request a religious or other accommodation.

-- If you need to request a reasonable accommodation on a pesticide exam for a disability, fill out and return our request form
+- If you need to request a reasonable accommodation on a pesticide exam for a disability, fill out and return our request form.
+It is recommended that you submit this form at least 2 weeks prior to your preferred testing date to avoid scheduling availability issues and allow for coordination of your request.

 - Bring a government issued ID